 Unfortunately, The Private Life of Sherlock Holmes was radically re-edited, eradicating its atmosphere and tempo.
 What should have been a triumphant commentary on Hamlet became a 1960s romp, What’s New Pussycat? in the costumes of the gasolier period.
 (Wilder had even gone to the trouble of casting Stanley Holloway as a grave digger - the part he’d played in Olivier’s Hamlet in 1948.)

-The finished film was originally 3 hours and 2 minutes long, and consisted of 4 cases for Holmes and Watson to investigate.
-After the Mirisch Brothers “got frightened” Wilder trimmed it to 1 hour and 53 minutes.
+The finished film was originally three hours and two minutes long, and consisted of four cases for Holmes and Watson to solve.
+After the Mirisch Brothers “got frightened” Wilder trimmed it to one hour and 53 minutes.
 It wrecked the film, but even in its released form, The Private Life of Sherlock Holmes was handsome enough to win a cult following, and some mild praise from the critics.

 For Lewis, the issue of the lost sections excited him “as Jeffery Aspern’s burnt letters….or Byron’s memoirs on Jock Murray’s grate.”